maxsteel86/GravityCalculator/README.md

-GravityCalculator
+PlanetaryCalculations
 -----------------

-Calculate the force of gravity from a mass at a certain distance.
+Calculations of things like gravitational field strength of a mass at certain distances, the barycentre of two masses and other stuff.
+Will update as I go along.